 03.02 General Guidance

 The inspectors should refer to the risk prioritization table in IMC 2690, Appendix D. A majority of the inspector’s focus should include review of the highest Priority Level items.
-The totality of items selected for inspection should also address the five safety focus areas described in IMC 2691, 04.05, as applicable.
+The totality of items selected for inspection should also address the five safety focus areas described in IMC 2691, Section 04.05, as applicable.

 Overall Focus.
 The inspection focus should be to determine whether: